 - Air fresheners

 These VOC-releasing aerosols can have a big impact on your health and the health of your family.
 A study on the effect of VOCs on women and babies found high levels of VOCs can lead to asthma in toddlers, diarrhea, earache, and other symptoms in infants, as well as headaches and depression in mothers.

 Before you panic and start thinking “What am I supposed to do without my dry shampoo?”…

-Even your favorite hair care product comes in powder, wet spray, and foam formulas to absorb oil, provide volume, and keep your tresses looking tres chic.
+Even your favorite hair care product comes in powder, wet spray, and foam formulas to absorb oil, provide volume, and keep your tresses looking très chic.

-There are so many non-aerosol versions of these products we won’t have room to list them all here.
+We personally love this dry shampoo mist by R&Co, but really, there are so many non-aerosol versions of these products we won’t have room to list them all here.

 Just shop smart, and say NO to aerosols in any form.

 For a Healthier Kitchen